Home/Seeds/Lotus Seed

 Clinical Encyclopedia

-Lotus seeds are the edible seeds of the lotus flower, known for their nutritional benefits and medicinal properties.
-They are rich in protein, fiber, and essential minerals, making them a valuable addition to a balanced diet.
+Lotus seeds are the edible seeds of the lotus flower, known for their high nutritional value and health benefits.
+They are rich in protein, fiber, and essential minerals, making them a popular ingredient in various cuisines.

 Scientific NameNelumbo nucifera